DataDog/openapi-coverage/README.md

 - [ ] prepare fixtures and petstore coverage example
 - [ ] instrument `httplib` to automatically calculate coverage for HTTP traffic
 - [ ] generate coverage reports (lcov, ...)
+- [ ] count coverage for each enum value
+- [ ] count coverage for nullable fields